SaladTechnologies/salad-cloud-docs/products/sce/guides/how-to-deploy-a-truss-container-to-salad-portal-and-api.md

 Replace `organization_name}` and `{project_name}` with the name of your organization and project, respectively.

 - In the headers of the POST request, include `accept: application/json` and `content-type: application/json`.
-- In the body of the POST request, include the following JSON data, replacing `{API_KEY}` with your Salad Cloud API key and `{CONTAINER_IMAGE_URL}` with the URL of your container image:
+- In the body of the POST request, include the following JSON data, replacing `{API_KEY}` with your SaladCloud API key and `{CONTAINER_IMAGE_URL}` with the URL of your container image:

 ```json